You’ve done the work, now get the degree.

 In 2010, we were awarded a National Science Foundation grant to help military veterans earn undergraduate degrees.
 Depending on the level of engineering experience from the service, veterans will be able to earn engineering degrees on an accelerated basis.
 We want to help veterans get a degree in engineering as quickly as possible, and we’re doing this by developing mathematics review modules, accelerating those with technical expertise and allowing transfer credit options.

 Our relationship with the military

 K-State has been deemed a Top Military-Friendly University by Military Advanced Education magazine every year since 2007.
 We’ve also been named to G.I.
 Jobs magazine’s list of most military friendly schools.
-In November 2010, Kansas State University President Kirk Schulz took a trip to Iraq for a week as a guest of Fort Riley.
-While there, he met with K-State students and alumni in Basra.
 Our proximity to Fort Riley has allowed us to work closely with military students for more than 60 years.
-We have a unique understanding of what it means to be a veteran and we work to accommodate your needs.
+We have a unique understanding of what it means to be a veteran, and we work to accommodate your needs.

 “The military trains you for the math you need to know, and a large majority of that is not the math used in engineering.”